oracle-samples/oci-data-science-ai-samples/distributed_training/tensorflow.md

 > If you are behind proxy, `ads opctl` will **automatically** use your proxy settings (defined via `no_proxy`, `http_proxy` and `https_proxy`).

-Note that whenever you change the code, you have to build, tag and push the image to repo.
+Note that whenever you change the code, you have to build, tag and push the image to Oracle Cloud Container Registry.
 This is automatically done with the `ads opctl run` command.

 > The python dependencies are set inside the conda environment file:
 `oci_dist_training_artifacts/tensorflow/v1/environments.yaml`.